Skip to main content

 Be Prepared: Annual Financial Evaluations

-We commonly refer to requirements from the Commission's Requirements Manual and Land Trust Standards and Practices published by the Alliance.
+We commonly refer to requirements from the Commission's Requirements Manual and the Standards published by the Alliance.
 Remember, accreditation uses indicator elements from the Standards as the basis for the requirements.
 It's helpful to have a copy of the Requirements Manual handy and to log into your Alliance Resource Center account before clicking the links below.

 Understanding your land trust's financial health is a cornerstone for a strong organization and an annual financial evaluation is key to this understanding.
 An annual financial evaluation is also critical for board oversight, by ensuring board members have the necessary information to meet their fiduciary obligations.